 EU, EEA and Swiss citizens living in the UK can apply to the EU Settlement Scheme to continue living and working in the UK after 30 June 2021.
-By this date, all eligible applicants are supposed to have applied for pre-Settled Status or Settled Status
+By this date, all eligible applicants are supposed to have applied for pre-Settled Status or Settled Status.

-Can expats claim state benefits post-Brexit?
+Can EU expats in the UK claim state benefits post-Brexit?